kfarr3/embroidit/README.md

 #### Using the Project Files

 There are two parts to the project.
 The Embroid-It GUI, and the EmbLib library project.
-You can run the the application from the Embroid-It project inside Netbeans, or from the Embroi-It dist folder directly.
+You can run the the application from the Embroid-It project inside Netbeans, or from the Embroid-It dist folder directly.

-### EmbLib Documentation
+#### EmbLib Documentation

 the EmbLib library contains the basic structures necessary for representing a pattern.
 It also contains collections of algorithms for use in fill stitching and file management.
 All library methods are explained in the provided \<link javadocs here\> Javadocs.

-### Version
+#### Version

 Current Version - 1.0

-###Authors
+#### Authors

 Project sponsor: